fredfortier/sdk/README.md

 Once all events have fired the promise will resolve.
 If an error occurs along the lifecycle, the timeout will occur after 10s and reject the promise.

-Each init method must trigger an event on the `EventEmitter`, which indicates the method is done as well as return the `SDKInitLifeCycle.promise()`
+Each init method must trigger an event on the `EventEmitter`, which indicates the method is done as well as return the `SdkInitLifeCycle.promise()`

 ### Life Cycle